Percutaneous balloon aortic valvotomy

 Percutaneous balloon aortic valvotomy (also known as balloon aortic valvuloplasty) was developed as a less invasive means to treat severe AS but has limited utility and substantial risks.
-Subsequently developed, transcatheter aortic valve replacement (TAVR) is an alternative method for treating severe AS in selected patients with unacceptably high estimated surgical risks.
-A multidisciplinary team approach is recommended in approaching patients with symptomatic AS and choosing between surgical AVR, TAVR, and medical therapy, with possible use of percutaneous balloon aortic valvotomy [1,2].
+Subsequently developed, transcatheter aortic valve implantation (TAVI) is an alternative method for treating severe AS in selected patients with unacceptably high estimated surgical risks.
+A multidisciplinary team approach is recommended in approaching patients with symptomatic AS and choosing between surgical AVR, TAVI, and medical therapy, with possible use of percutaneous balloon aortic valvotomy [1,2].

 This topic will review percutaneous balloon aortic valvotomy in adults.
-Indications for AVR, considerations for surgical AVR and TAVR, estimating the risk of aortic valve surgery, and medical therapy of symptomatic AS are discussed separately.
-(See "Indications for valve replacement in aortic stenosis in adults" and "Choice of prosthetic heart valve for surgical replacement" and "Transcatheter aortic valve implantation: Indications and outcomes" and "Estimating the mortality risk of valvular surgery" and "Medical management of symptomatic aortic stenosis".)
+Indications for AVR, considerations for surgical AVR and TAVI, estimating the risk of aortic valve surgery, and medical therapy of symptomatic AS are discussed separately.
+(See "Indications for valve replacement in aortic stenosis in adults" and "Choice of prosthetic heart valve for surgical replacement" and "Choice of therapy for symptomatic severe aortic stenosis" and "Estimating the mortality risk of valvular surgery" and "Medical management of symptomatic aortic stenosis".)